 Shown below are some internal Kenner photographs featuring the hand painted hardcopy figures of Egon, Peter and Ray from the Screaming Heroes series.

 After the prototyping stage was done at Kenner, production would soon begin in the factories of the far east.
 Due to the amount of figures that needed to be produced, robust steel moulds were made which were capable of producing vast numbers of figures without breaking or suffering damage (unlike the low yield Silicon moulds used for protomoulds for example).
-It was very common for the “first” figures “shot” using these moulds to be sent back to Kenner (hence the name first shots).
+It was very common for the “first” figures “shot” using these moulds to be sent back to Kenner for approval (hence the name first shots).

 Characteristics: First shot figures can be found both unpainted and hand painted and often lack dates/copyright information as that information was usually added to the mould after they were produced.
 It’s not unusual for a first shot to be shot in non production colours too because for the most part they were just meant to check the mould for quality before production began, so the colour of the plastic used at that stage was not so important.